-Angela Harris brings 28 years of diverse educational experience to her role as DECATS Director at GCISD.
-Her career journey began in Duncanville ISD as a middle school English Language Arts teacher, before moving to Bryan, Texas, where she taught second grade and collaborated on developing a district-wide math curriculum.
-Angela joined GCISD in 1999, serving as a first and second-grade teacher at O.C.
-Taylor Elementary, before transitioning to teaching high school English in a private school.
+Angela Harris brings 29 years of diverse educational experience to her role as DECATS Director at GCISD.
+Her career began as a middle school English Language Arts teacher in Duncanville ISD and later included teaching second grade and collaborating on district-wide math curriculum development in Bryan, Texas.
+Angela joined GCISD in 1999, teaching first and second grade at O.C.
+Taylor Elementary, and has also taught high school English in a private school setting.

-In 2012, Angela returned to GCISD, teaching first grade at Dove Elementary and focusing on advanced academics.
-She joined the Advanced Academics team in 2016 as the GT Specialist at Glenhope Elementary, where she played a key role in designing and facilitating staff development, collaborating on gifted curricula, and administering district aptitude tests.
-Angela is an active member of GCISD’s ASPIRE District Placement Committee.
+In 2012, Angela returned to GCISD to teach first grade at Dove Elementary with a focus on advanced academics.
+She joined the Advanced Academics team in 2016 as the GT Specialist at Glenhope Elementary, designing and facilitating staff development, collaborating on gifted curricula, and administering district aptitude tests.
+She is an active member of GCISD’s ASPIRE District Placement Committee.

-With a Bachelor’s in English/Education from the University of Texas at Arlington and a Master’s in Curriculum and Instruction from Western Governors University, Angela is deeply committed to fostering a rich, challenging learning environment for all students.
-Since the fall of 2022, she has served as the Gifted and Talented Coordinator for GCISD.
-In June 2024, she had the honor of serving as the DECATS Camp Director at Baylor University.
+Angela holds a Bachelor’s in English/Education from the University of Texas at Arlington and a Master’s in Curriculum and Instruction from Western Governors University.
+Since fall 2022, she has served as Gifted and Talented Coordinator for GCISD.
+She also had the honor of serving as DECATS Camp Director at Baylor University in June 2024 and July 2025, and serves part-time as Baylor TIP Coordinator at the University of Dallas.

 Louisa Hilton is an experienced educator with nine years of service in GCISD.
 She began her career in 2016 at Dove Elementary, where she has taught in both traditional classroom settings and as a Gifted and Talented Specialist.
 Over the past four years, Louisa has administered aptitude testing, led the elementary GT committee, and facilitated professional development for staff.
 She has also coordinated and led district-wide sessions aimed at informing families about the GT program and math advancement opportunities.